Sparse Source Identification in Transient Advection-Diffusion Problems with a Primal-Dual-Active-Point Strategy: Conclusion and Outlook

 \section{Conclusion and Outlook}

-In this paper, we considered a variational regularization ansatz for the identification of an unknown number of sources from scarce measurements in contaminant dispersion applications.
-The approach relies on two pillars: First, lifting the problem from an unknown number of location-intensity pairs to a Radon measure on the spatial domain.
-This leads to a convex but infinite-dimensional problem thus avoiding the strong nonlinearity of $x \mapsto \hat{\pto}\left(\delta_{x},0\right) $ as well as the combinatorial aspects of a simple parametrization ansatz.
-This convex relaxation turns out to be exact since the lifted problem always admits at least one sparse solution consisting of finitely many Dirac-Delta functionals.
-Second, the Primal-Dual-Active-Point strategy (\autoref{alg:pdap}) which efficiently approximates sparse minimizers by alternating between greedy location updates and intensity optimization.
-While both concepts have appeared before in the literature, the present paper is, to the best of our knowledge, the first instance in which they are considered in practically relevant two and three-dimensional benchmark settings with real building imprints.
-The method outperforms state-of-the-art techniques with $L^2$-regularization.
-Numerical results show that the presented method provides a reliable reconstruction of contaminant sources in complex environments.
-This is particularly evident in \autoref{fig:example_campus_grid_collect}, as well as in \autoref{tab:comp_pdap}, which demonstrate that accurate source identification is possible with sparse information of few sensors.
+In this paper, we considered a variational regularization ansatz for the identification of an unknown number of sources from scarce measurements in contaminant dispersion applications. \tcr{The presented approach combines the theoretical insights of lifting of the problem from an unknown number of location-intensity pairs to a Radon measure on the spatial domain (\autoref{thm:optimality}) with the practical adaptation of the efficient Primal-Dual-Active-Point method (\autoref{alg:pdap}).
+Numerical results showcased that the presented method provides a reliable reconstruction of contaminant sources in complex environments and that the presented method outperforms state-of-the-art techniques with $L^2$-regularization.} This is particularly evident in \autoref{fig:example_campus_grid_collect}, as well as in \autoref{tab:comp_pdap}, which demonstrate that accurate source identification is possible with sparse information of few sensors.
 Furthermore, the presented method has the advantage that adding sensor information does not increase the computational effort in terms of PDE solves, but rather reduces it.
 As a result, the method scales to scenarios in which a large area is monitored with several sensors (see~\autoref{fig:henkel_wind_and_source_post}).

 For future work, the requirement of the known time horizon could be lifted, i.e., the time at which the contaminant was released should be subject to identification as well.
 Moreover, from a computational perspective, a variety of speed-ups are possible in order to further enhance real-time capabilities of the presented approach.
 Many of the required PDE solves can be performed in parallel or even be precomputed.
 For example, by linearity, the solution of the adjoint equation \eqref{eq:adjoint_equation} in every iteration can be reduced to a single matrix-vector product if we compute and store the fundamental solutions associated to the observation points in an offline library.
 To further reduce computational (online) cost, suitable reduced-order models or surrogates for the parameter-to-observable map $\pto$ can be constructed using, e.g., singular value decomposition~\cite{Halko.2011}.
 Taking this further, integration with parameter-dependent reduced models for wind fields~\cite{Bonari.2024} could enable real-time forecasting in emergency scenarios, offering first responders fast estimates of the release locations and contaminant dispersion.